robs898/bongo/WW1.md

 The USA joined to fight against Germany in 1917.
 Although Russia was defeated in the east, Germany ran out of funding for their armies and eventually collapsed.

 ## Sides
-Austria-Hungary, Germany, Turkey, Bulgaria
+Austria-Hungary, Germany, Turkey (Ottoman Empire), Bulgaria.

 vs

-France, UK, Russia, USA, Serbia, Belgium + others
+France, Britain, Russia, USA, Serbia, Belgium, Japan + others

 ## Further Reading